 Scrivener – I use Scrivener on and off (I prefer Google Office) but I know MANY people who utterly swear by Scrivener.
 You can get it for Windows or Mac.

 Vellum – VERY pricey but very worth it.
 This should be seen as a long-term investment that will reap dividends in the long run.

-Learn Scrivener Fast – I personally don’t use Scrivener but I know many professional authors that do and love it.
+Learn Scrivener Fast – As I said, I don’t use Scrivener often but I know many professional authors that do and love it.
 This is a highly popular and acclaimed course which every Scrivener power-user swears by.

 Book Design Templates – Vellum is a great program but its templates are severely limited.
 Book Design Templates is a nice alternative which gives you countless other design options.

 Mailerlite – excellent mailing list service.
 Easy to use, very reasonable pricing, and it’s easy to make fantastic looking newsletters.
 Their automation sequences are simply amazing.

 Buffer – used to automate social media updates on Twitter and Facebook.